shahzaibhamid/machine-translation/README.md

-# machine-translation using huggingface and streamlit
+# Machine-translation using huggingface and streamlit

 ## This repository contains machine translation with the help of transformers